 Like other DUI charges, a Blood Alcohol Content over 0.08% is not required in the state of Arizona; the law states that you can be charged with a DUI if you are “impaired to the slightest degree,” making it difficult for a DUI attorney to use BAC as a defense.
 While there are three circumstances that can fall under the category of an Aggravated Felony DUI, each has specific requirements:

 1. Felony with Suspended License

 Aggravated Felony DUI in the case of a refused, revoked, canceled, restricted, or suspended license is a Class 4 Felony.
 If you are charged with driving while under the influence of alcohol or drugs, or while impaired to the slightest degree, and have a license that is not current or recognized, you could face serious fines and other penalties.
-Contact a Phoenix DUI drug attorney if you are being accused of driving while under the influence of drugs.
+Contact a DUI drug attorney if you are being accused of driving while under the influence of drugs.

 2. Felony with Two Prior Offenses